wilg/podcast-extensions/premium.md

 2. This feed contains special markup to allow podcast apps to find and authenticate to the _private feed_.

+This also makes the protocol backwards compatible, since existing podcasts are just podcasts with only a public feed.
+That also means existing podcasts could seamlessly introduce premium content without needing listeners to resubscribe somewhere else or have multiple podcasts.

 #### The Private Feed

 The _private feed_  contains all your premium episodes and is protected by HTTP Basic Authentication.